SimoNonnis/react-tooling-lab/README.md

-# react-tooling-lab
+# react-webpack-lab
-High experimental repo to set up smart development/production environment for React
+High experimental repo to set up smart development/production environment for React using Webpack